electrode-io/electrode-confippet/README.md

 ## Using the Auto Loaded Preset Config

 Confippet uses `presetConfig` to automatically compose a preset config with some default settings similar to that of the [node-config module].

+Typically the preset config is enough to handle an application's configuration management.

 If you are not interested in customizing it, then you can just use the preset config without much work.